KArbeRes/MagentaA11yV2/public/content/documentation/web/page-level/basic-web-page.md

 Each page must have unique `<title>` in the `<head>`:

-- This includes single-page dynamic apps if the URI changes during the user journey.
+- This includes single-page dynamic apps *if* the URL changes during the user journey.
 - Do not use the `|` pipe character as a divider (it is read by screen readers).

 ```html